SJarno/Schoolproject-Java-Challenges/README.md

 ## General

-Build with Java 11 and jUnit 5.
+Build with Java 11 and JUnit 5.

 Projects are:
 - [Challenge I](#challenge-i---rock-paper-scissors)